dan-leo/masters/thesis/v8/3_design.md

 `PlatformIO` compiles code for the microcontroller, and in this case it is a simple Atmel ATmega328P 8-bit microcontroller.

-Code can be found on [https://github.com/daniel-leonard-robinson/masters/tree/master/code/edge/src](https://github.com/daniel-leonard-robinson/masters/tree/master/code/edge/src).
-It connects to the ZXCT1008 mentioned in \S\ref{current_measurements} and converts the results to energy measurements.
-It also returns via serial to the PyTest framework the timings of each datagram packet.

 ```c
 void energyLoop(boolean pause) {